fyhuang/permafreeze/README.md

 Configuration File
 ==================

+Permafreeze determines which of your local files to backup by reading the configuration file.
 A barebones sample configuration file can be found in `sample-config.ini`.
 The various options and their values are described in `README-CONFIG.md`.